 David E. Buckingham

 On February 1, 1982, David arrived on campus as the newly appointed Dean of Students and Instructor of History.
 Initially, he had four departments under his tutelage.
-During his 29 year tenure at the College, David has held the position of Special Assistant to the President, Acting Director of College Communications, and Vice President for Student Affairs.
-Currently, as the Vice President for Student Affairs and Dean of Enrollment Services, David oversees twelve departments: Admissions, Athletics, Batten Center, Campus Security, Chaplain, Community Service, Counseling Services, Dean of Students, Financial Aid, Health Services, Residence Life, and Student Activities.
+During his 33 year tenure at the College, David has held the position of Special Assistant to the President, Acting Director of College Communications, and Vice President for Student Affairs.
+Currently, as the Vice President and Dean for Student Affairs and Enrollment, David oversees twelve departments: Admissions, Athletics, Batten Student Center, Campus Security, Chaplain, Community Service, Counseling, Dean of Freshmen, Dean of Students, Financial Aid, Health Services, Residence Life, and Student Activities.

 David is a member of the Virginia Association of Student Personnel Administrators (VASPA) and the Omicron Delta Kappa (OΔK) National Leadership Honor Society and serves on the advisory board of the Old Dominion University Darden College of Education.